Introduction to Microsoft Office Word 2003

 Typing a Document in Microsoft Word

 As you type, once you reach the end of the line, you should not press the enter key unless you are creating a paragraph effect.
 The program will take you down to the next line automatically.
 It is also important to remember to keep on saving your work.
-“Why should I save my work again and I already had done so?”
-This is the kind of question I keep on getting from my students.
-This because the changes you keep on making must be saved in a permanent storage.
+This because the changes you keep on making must be saved in permanent storage.

 Microsoft Word 2003 for Beginners

 Have you gained something out of this hub?